ibm-cloud-docs/vmwaresolutions/archiref/vpc-vcf/vpc-vcf-hosts.md

 | `pci-nic-vmnic0-uplink1` | `pci` | 0 | `vpc-host-subnet` | `false` | `none` | `dpg-hosts` |
 | `pci-nic-vmnic0-uplink2` | `pci` | 0 | `vpc-host-subnet` | `false` | `none` | `dpg-hosts` |
 | `vlan-nic-vcf-vmk1` | `vlan` | 1611 | `vpc-vmot-subnet` | `true` | `vmk1` | `pg-vmotion` |
-{: caption="Table 1.
-Host management networks and VMkernel adapters" caption-side="bottom"}
+{: caption="Host management networks and VMkernel adapters" caption-side="bottom"}

 As VMware Cloud Builder and SDDC manager use pool concepts for assigning IP addresses for VMkernel adapters, you must do this action in two steps in {{site.data.keyword.vpc_short}}.
 First, make sure that you have consecutive IP addresses that are available on the VPC subnet.
 You can use reserved IP address concept, and reserve the IP addresses from each System Traffic Type subnet.
 In the second step, you must create a VLAN interface for each pool as shown in the following table.
 How many IP addresses you need to reserve and how many VLAN interfaces to create depend on the size of your deployment.